c9s/ConfigKit/README.md

 ConfigKit
 =============

-ConfigKit is a library for config files, it parses yaml config files for the first time, then compiles configs into php source files, so configs can be cached in pure php, and can be in APC or any other cache backend system.
+ConfigKit is a library for config files and is designed for web frameworks, it parses yaml config files for the first time, then compiles configs into php source files, so configs can be cached in pure php, and can be in APC or any other cache backend system.

 ConfigKit is pretty simple, you only need to define your config file in YAML format, then use ConfigKit to load the config file.